Darin (singer): 2010–2013: Lovekiller and Exit

 In June 2010, Darin began a 17 date Summer Tour in Sweden.

-In August 2010, Darin would soon be released the single "Lovekiller".
-The album Lovekiller was released in August 2010 and included the singles Viva la Vida, You're Out of My Life, "Can't Stop Love", "Microphone" and "Lovekiller".
+In August 2010, Darin would soon release the single "Lovekiller".
+The album of the same name was released in August 2010 and included the singles Viva la Vida, You're Out of My Life, "Can't Stop Love", "Microphone" and "Lovekiller".
 The album was certified gold in the first week of its release and peaked at number one on the Swedish album chart.

-2012: Så mycket bättre and Chart record

 In February 2012 Darin released the single "Nobody Knows", which was the first single from his (then) upcoming album Exit.
 In October 2012 Swedish television network TV4 aired the first episode of the third season of Så mycket bättre featuring Darin, a reality TV show in which each artist attempts to do their own version of another artists well-known songs, with each person getting an episode featuring a selection of their songs being performed by the other musicians.
 Darin performed six songs in the show: "Stockholm", "En Apa Som Liknar Dig", "I Can't Get You Off My Mind", "Astrologen", "Magdalena" and "Seven Days a Week".
 He broke the Swedish singles chart record and had 6 top 10 songs on iTunes at the same time.

-On 21 November 2012 Sony Music Sweden released a collection of Darin's songs from his four albums released by Sony.
-Det bästa av.
+On 21 November 2012, Sony Music Sweden released a collection of Darin's songs from his four albums.
+The collection is titled Det bästa av.

-2013: Exit

-In January 2013, Darin released his sixth studio album, Exit which went straight to number one on the Swedish album chart; becaming his fifth number one album.
-Darin had spent time in the US working with worldwide known producers and songwriters such as Jim Beanz, The Jackie Boyz, Victoria "Lady V" Horn to make the album.
-Exit.

-In May 2013 a new single entitled "So Yours" was released in Europe due to a performance as the interval act during the second semi-final of the Eurovision Song Contest 2013 in Malmö.

-In mid 2013, Darin travelled to the Philippines to film the documentary En resa för livet together with SOS Children's Villages and three other artists, Eagle-Eye Cherry, Sophie Zelmani and Uno Svenningsson to bring attention to the poverty in the country and also try to gain and collect as many sponsors as possible for the children in the children's villages.
+In January 2013, Darin released his sixth studio album, Exit which went straight to number one on the Swedish album chart; becoming his fifth number one album.
+Darin had spent time in the US working with worldwide known producers and songwriters such as Jim Beanz, The Jackie Boyz, Victoria "Lady V" Horn to make the album, Exit.
+In May 2013 a new single titled "So Yours" was released in Europe due to a performance as the interval act during the second semi-final of the Eurovision Song Contest 2013 in Malmö.
+In mid 2013, Darin travelled to the Philippines to film the documentary En resa för livet together with the charity SOS Children's Villages and three musical artists, Eagle-Eye Cherry, Sophie Zelmani and Uno Svenningsson to bring attention to the poverty in the country and also try to gain and collect as many sponsors as possible for the children in the children's villages.
 Darin and Eagle-Eye Cherry also wrote and sang the lead song "Dream Away" for the documentary that was aired on TV4.
 All the revenues went to SOS Children's Villages.